nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

-  * **Alternative 1 (current choice):** Loop through the ingredient list twice, the first time to check if all ingredients' levels are at zero, the second time to replace the original ingredient that has a non-zero ingredient's level with a new ingredient with the same ingredient name and a zero ingredient's level.
+  * **Alternative 1 (current choice):** Loop through the ingredient list twice, the first time to check if all ingredients' levels are at zero, the second time to replace the original ingredient that has a non-zero ingredient's level with a new ingredient which have the same ingredient name and a zero ingredient's level.
-    * Pros: Easier implementation.
+    * Pros: Easier to implement.
     * Cons: Execution of the command may require one to create one or more new ingredients, which may increase the time required for the operation.

-  * **Alternative 2:** Loop through the ingredient list twice, the first time to check if all ingredients' levels are already at zero, the second time to update the ingredient's level to zero.
+  * **Alternative 2:** Loop through the ingredient list twice, the first time to check if all ingredients' levels are already at zero, the second time to update the ingredient's level to zero without creating new ingredients.
     * Pros: Clear implementation.
 Do not lead to creation of new ingredient objects.
-    * Cons: Editing the ingredient level may be more error-prone.
+    * Cons: Editing the ingredient's levels of the ingredients may be more error-prone.

 ### \[Completed\] Archive person's contact information feature